Meet our Anthropology Majors and Alumni

 Anthony Bonini ventured overseas on a six-week stint in Africa where he studied advanced methods of paleoarchaeology, focusing on fossils millions of years old.
 “You push yourself to your limit,” he says of his work at the Koobi Fora Field School in Kenya.

-- diverse human life, past and present
+- explore diverse human life and culture, past and present

-- analyze, and contextualize artifacts
+- analyze and contextualize artifacts

 - first-hand field experience at sites around the globe